wuxc/pywin32doc/md/win32api.md

     The name of the value to set\.

 If a value with this name is not already present in the key, the method adds it to the key\.

-If this parameter is None or an empty string and the type parameter is the win32api\.REG\_SZ type, this function sets the same value the[win32api::RegSetValue](win32api.md#win32apiregsetvalue) method would set\.
+If this parameter is None or an empty string and the type parameter is the win32api\.REG\_SZ type, this function sets the same value the [win32api::RegSetValue](win32api.md#win32apiregsetvalue) method would set\.

   - reserved : any